 One trend from that era that has persisted has been the idea of reduced instruction set computing (RISC) or processors that had fewer instructions so that their builders could jam more components on chips to make them blazingly fast.
 Sun’s SPARC processor was an example.

-So as a practical example, if you wanted to multiply 12345 by 9987654 the CPU would add those numbers until complete because there was no multiply function.
-It worked too; performance of those early RISC machines was really fast.
-“Arm” or Advanced RISC Machines are the latest iteration of this trend; and Oracle just announced its own.
+So, as a practical example, if you wanted to multiply 12345 by 9987654, the CPU would add those numbers until complete because there was no multiply function.
+It worked, too; the performance of those early RISC machines was really fast.
+“Arm” or Advanced RISC Machines are the latest iteration of this trend, and Oracle just announced its own.

 There are several answers.

 First, the device has a name, or really several, OCI Ampere A1 Compute on Oracle Cloud Infrastructure (OCI) — and yes, it is a proprietary piece of goodness you can only get in Oracle’s cloud.

 Next, Arm devices not only run fast but they sip power.
 Arm devices already power a lot of battery-based devices, and that’s a trend only likely to expand.
 So, there are ready and evolving niches for Arm devices.